 Many recreational poker players, myself included, often wonder what it is like to be a full-time cash game player.
 Sure, we know being a full-time player includes playing a lot of poker, but what does the day-to-day life of a cash game pro look like?
 Do they exercise regularly?
 Is it hard to eat healthy?
 Are they staying up incredibly late each night and getting no sleep?

-When asked about his daily routine when he was grinding at Bellagio, Little gave me a breakdown of his usual day.
+When asked about his daily routine while grinding at Bellagio, Little gave me a breakdown of his usual day.

 “I would wake up at 9 AM each day, work out for an hour, and then get to Bellagio by 11:30 AM,” Jonathan said.
 “I was living in Southern Highlands near the M casino, which is a 15-minute drive from Bellagio.
 I liked living 15 minutes away from a casino because by the time I got home at night, I was fully decompressed and ready to sleep.
 I would quit playing each day at midnight and go to sleep at 1 AM or so.
 It was a grind, but I liked it.”

-As a poker coach, Little regularly shares with students how consistent study is essential to success as a player.
-Naturally, I asked him how often he was studying in between cash game sessions.
+As a poker coach, Little regularly teaches students how consistent study is essential to success as a player.
+Naturally, I asked him how often he studied between cash game sessions.

 Crush cash games and poker tournaments with Jonathan Little’s Top Ten Poker Tips!